lavaman131/dinov2.cpp/README.md

 ## Quantization

-Todo:
-Quantization is not currently supported for dinov2.cpp

-`dinov2.cpp` supports many quantization strategies from ggml such as q4_0, q4_1, q5_0, q5_1 and q8_0 types.
+`dinov2.cpp` supports quantization strategies from ggml such as q4_0, q4_1, q5_0, q5_1 and q8_0 types.
 You can quantize a model in F32 (the patch embedding is in F16) to one of these types by using the `./bin/quantize` binary.

 ```
-usage: ./bin/quantize /path/to/ggml-model-f32.gguf /path/to/ggml-model-quantized.gguf type
+usage: ./bin/quantize /path/to/ggml-model.gguf /path/to/ggml-model-quantized.gguf type
   type = 2 - q4_0
   type = 3 - q4_1
   type = 6 - q5_0